jsoft88/structured-streaming-lib/Readme.md

 expected schemas to exist in json format under `resources/`.
 * --kafka-input-serialization: Use one of `json`, `avro` to tell the engine the kind of serialization is applied at the source.
+* --kafka-writer-serialization: Use one of `json`, `avro` to tell the engine the kind of serialization is applied when generating output dataframe.

 ## Schemas
 As it can be seen from the last line in the itemization above, the final parameter